Any shortcomings found at audit are reported as findings and they are as follows:

 Severity Level 1 Finding

-Any non-compliance with a regulation or requirement or the Service Provider’s own arrangements, processes or procedures which creates a serious safety/security hazard.
+Any non-compliance with a regulation or requirement or the service provider’s own arrangements, processes or procedures which creates a serious safety/security hazard.
 Urgent and satisfactory corrective action to mitigate the hazard is required in not more than 7 days.
-This may require the provisional suspension or variation of the Approval or Certificate.
+Depending on the severity of the non-compliance, the finding may require the provisional suspension or variation of any approval or certificate

 Severity Level 2 Finding